vranki/hemppa/README.md

 * get_settings - Must return a dict object that can be converted to JSON and sent to server
 * set_settings - Load these settings.
 It should be the same JSON you returned in previous get_settings

 You only need to implement the ones you need.
-See existing bots for examples
+See existing bots for examples.

-Settings are stored in Matrix account data.
+Module settings are stored in Matrix account data.

+If you write a new module, please make a PR if it's something useful for others.